PcFerreira/desktop-robot/README.md

 ✅ **Sensor-Based Decision Making** – The robot reacts dynamically based on **light and sound levels**.
 ✅ **Persistent Learning** – Uses **EEPROM** to store the Q-table, allowing the robot to retain behaviors after reboot.
 ✅ **Improved Action Selection** – Now uses a **50% exploration, 50% exploitation** strategy for more balanced learning.
-✅ **Last Action Reinforcement** – The system now remembers the last meaningful action (excluding default) for button reinforcement.
+✅ **Last Action Reinforcement** – The system remembers the last meaningful action (excluding default) for button reinforcement.
 ✅ **Prevents Action Repetition** – Penalizes repetitive actions to encourage diversity in behavior selection.

 ## Hardware Requirements